jemdhb/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2

 1. Define the problem
-    1. We need to demultiplex are four read files, throwing out any biological-index pairs. with unknown or hopped indices
+    1. We need to demultiplex are four read files, separating properly paired barcode reads with unknown or hopped indices.
+Unknown is defined as unknown barcodes, or low quality barcodes.
+Hopped is when two different, known barcodes are assigned to the same record.
 2. Describe output
     1. My output will be n>=6 FASTQ files each with unique relevant labels
 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).